 What you will study

 This module is the first part and a compulsory module of the MA in Creative Writing (F71).
 It is made up of four blocks, each of which will develop your understanding of different approaches to particular genres.
-You will be introduced to a range of techniques and ideas, and will engage in forum work and peer-to-peer feedback, while honing your ability to read as a writer by analysing a variety of texts relevant to your chosen genres.
+You'll be introduced to a range of techniques and ideas, and will engage in forum work and peer-to-peer feedback, while honing your ability to read as a writer by analysing a variety of texts relevant to your chosen genres.
 Choosing from fiction, poetry, script and creative non-fiction, you will study a primary genre (your specialism) and a secondary genre, and therefore define your own pathway through the module.

 Block 3: The materials and activities in this block will advance your understanding of your chosen genre, focussing on some of its finer points as well as introducing more challenging techniques and themes.
 Topics covered range from rhetoric, maximalism and minimalism, and subgenres in fiction; characterisation, experimentalism and personal poetics; collaboration, structure and adaptation in script; and the lyric essay, place writing and style in creative nonfiction.